Syndace/python-omemo/functionality.md

     - [x] automated responses are delayed until after catch-up is done and only one message is sent per stale session afterwards
     - [x] requires empty OMEMO messages

-- [ ] stale devices are detected
+- [ ] stale devices are not detected
-    - [ ] the metrics for when a device is to be considered stale are configurable
-    - [ ] one metric is the sending chain length TODO: default?
+    - [ ] however, API is offered to query the sending chain length of a session, which is one important piece of information that clients might use for staleness detection
-    - [ ] other metrics are WIP TODO: e.g. track timestamp of last activity?

 - [x] account purging is supported
     - [x] removes all data related to a bare JID across all backends